turinglabsorg/datahub-learn/network-documentation/celo/tutorial/celo-hardhat-deploy-and-nft-app.md

 # 3 - Use the contract deployed

 Marketplace sites like  [opensea.io](https://opensea.io/)  do not display NFTs on Celo yet.
 To be able to view NFTs on Celo, we can build a React app.
-A sample project is available on [github](https://github.com/lucasespinosa28/Celo-Tutorial/tree/main/demo/start).
+A sample project is available on [github](https://github.com/lucasespinosa28/Celo-Tutorial/tree/main/demo/start),the complate app is available on [github](https://github.com/lucasespinosa28/Celo-Tutorial/tree/main/demo/final)
 ```bash
 npm install
 ```